exa-labs/exa-sheets/README.md

-# Exa for Google Sheets
+# Exa Google Sheets Extension

 ## Description

-This Google Apps Script integration brings the power of Exa API directly into Google Sheets, allowing you to search the web, query information, find similar content, and extract website content without leaving your spreadsheet.
+This Google Apps Script integration brings the power of the Exa API directly into Google Sheets, allowing you to search the web, query information, find similar content, and extract website content without leaving your spreadsheet.

 ## Features